Yum Yum Yellow – What Colors attract Sharks when Diving?

 When the question of the color black comes into question regarding its attractiveness to sharks, there are arguments made on both sides.
 Some surfers and divers will tell you that laying on the surface of the water wearing black may make you more venerable to a shark attack because they will confuse you for a seal; one of their favorite prey.
 Now, this makes sense during surfing or any other water activity that pertains to the surface of the water.
 The exact opposite is true when you are underwater.

 Black is a muted color, much like grey or some blues, so underwater it won’t stand out as much as a bright solid color.
-Studies proved that some species of sharks like bull and tiger sharks completely ignored black and blue objects in the water compared to other colors.
+Studies proved that some species of sharks like the bull sharks and tiger sharks completely ignored black and blue objects in the water compared to other colors.

 Other Colors to Avoid